 How to get one

 Railcards can be purchased or renewed either in person, on the Railcard website, over the phone or digitally using a smartphone app (for some options).
 If you are visiting the UK and do not have an address here, you must purchase it in person, as online orders require an address.
 Alternatively, if you have a student bank account with Santander you can have one for free!

 When purchased at the desk, you simply need ID (passport, birth certificate, national identity card or UK driving license [full or provisional]), a passport-sized photo and either cash or a credit or debit card.
 For renewal, you simply take your old railcard and accompanying photo card (if it’s a paper one)—there is no need for ID unless you are renewing an online card at the desk.
 For foreign visitors, you can purchase your card at Gatwick Airport, Stansted Airport rail stations, Luton Airport Parkway and Manchester Airport—but NOT at London Heathrow Airport.
 And at all regular train stations of course.

-When purchased online, you will need your ID (same as above) a digital passport-style photo saved to your device and a debit or credit card to make payment.
+When purchased on the Railcard website, you will need your ID (same as above) a digital passport-style photo saved to your device and a debit or credit card to make payment.
 For online orders only, railcards can be issued in one of two ways: 1) you can choose a physical plastic card, or 2) a digital railcard.
 The plastic one is posted out to you and can take a few days to arrive.
 This can be renewed online or in person at a desk when needed.
 The digital railcard will be issued immediately and can be stored on up to two devices.
 If you do not have the device with you or if it is out of battery however, you will be asked to pay the full fare or a penalty.
 This can be renewed online using your devices and is available immediately.

 When purchased over the phone, you can speak a telesales adviser, but you will still be required to submit a photograph via email.